Mandatory Reporting Is Coming to England: What Organisations Need to Know

 Some professional bodies, including the Royal College of Paediatrics and Child Health, have expressed concern that the duty as written is not an effective way to help survivors of abuse, citing duplication of existing duties on clinicians and the risk that it could introduce significant inefficiencies into existing health pathways used to report concerns.

 For those who worked closely with IICSA, as our partners did across multiple inquiry phases, the rationale behind the original recommendations was grounded in extensive evidence gathered directly from survivors, professionals, and institutions.
 The absence of a duty triggered by observed indicators, rather than direct disclosure alone, is a notable limitation.
 Children do not always disclose.
 Many survivors carry the consequences of abuse for years, or even decades, before speaking about it.
-A framework that relies primarily on disclosure narrows the protective reach of the law considerably.
+A framework that relies primarily on disclosure narrows the protective reach of the law.

 These are not reasons to disengage from the legislation.
 They are reasons to go beyond minimum compliance and invest in the kind of safeguarding culture that the legislation alone cannot create.